 I shared this makeover in two posts.
 The first is how we did painted those pine cabinets, and the second is all the pretty before and after pictures!

-I’ll be back on Tuesday with 15+ thrifty mirror makeovers to inspire your own makeover:
+I’ll be back next with 15+ thrifty mirror makeovers to inspire your own makeover:

 UPDATE: They look so much more beautiful now…see them all HERE!